nereolopez/nereo-material/projects/nm/README.md

 ![Contextual Action Bar](https://material.io/design/assets/1sej9Nb4bY284xcA-oF5k_mgyTMxWN_2q/topappbars-contextual.png)
 *Image from Material Design documentation site*

-Whenever you have items selected, no matter what they are, it will position itself covering the default `MatToolbar` offering the actions you need it to.
+Whenever you have items selected, no matter what they are, it will position itself covering the default `MatToolbar` (or positioned on the top of the card, based on what you contextualize it to) offering the actions you need it to.

+It can also display the progress of the actions by using the method `setProgress(string)`.
+When invoked, the icons disappear and only a progress indicator together with the given message will be displayed.
+Once in *progress mode*, you can keep passing new messages with the same method to update the progress message as it internally uses a `BehaviorSubject`.
+To go back to the normal state, just invoke its `stopProgress()` method.

 #### API Reference